 It is EXTREMELY IMPORTANT that prospective users ALWAYS refer to the latest Call for Proposals for details of the instruments that are available in any given semester.
 For shared-risk or non-facility-class instruments, proposers should contact LT Phase 1 Support to discuss the feasibility of their project and/or any possible collaboration arrangements that may be needed before applying to use those instruments.

 How do I calculate how much time I need?

-To the calculated exposure time (Te) the following overheads must be added:
+To the calculated exposure time (Te) and the group initialisation time (Ti), the following overheads must be added: